donomii/throff/README.md

 If you want to pass functions around for higher-order programming, you will need LAMBDAs.

-but by far the easiest way to do this is to wrap the function
+The easy way to do this is to wrap the function

     MAP my_lambda [ 1 2 3 4 ]
     BIND my_lambda = [ PRINT ]

-This will get the PRINT function and store it in my_lambda

 You can call a CODE or a LAMBDA with CALL.